johnwarden/mecsim/README.md

 - Users always start by reporting their ideal point and only change their reports in response to other users.
 - Users play in a fixed order and always play the current "best response", defined as the response that maximizes utility *given the other players' current responses*.
 This may not be how a rational user can maximizes expected utility in real life.
 Specifically, "best-responding" may be a *bad* move for some mechanisms.
 For example skipping a turn, and allowing the next user to best-respond, could produce better outcomes in some cases.
-- There are no attempts by groups to collude
+- There are no attempts by groups to collude.

-A rational agent trying to optimize their results might behave differently.
+So rational agent really trying to optimize their results might find other ways to manipulate the output.

+On the other hand, the simulation does show that in most cases there seems to be a nash equilibrium where no user can profitably deviate.

 # Development